janKekanSan/jankekansan.github.io/pages/sona/la.md

 </details>

 Here, the [la]{.tokipona} phrase has [mi]{.tokipona} in it- this could mean "in my opinion" or "in my perspective". [mi]{.tokipona} being context for the rest of the sentence is a way of saying that something is relevant to the speaker- relevant to you!
-This works like one of the prepositions too- check under the spoiler!
+Check under the spoiler for your understanding.

+---

+##### la and location

+But the context isn't limited to people or things- it can also be places, like the preposition [lon]{.tokipona}:

 <details><summary> [sewi la sina ken lukin e suno mute]{.tokipona} </summary>